jbro129/Universal-Unity-NoClip/README.md

 As long as the game uses CharacterController to handle player movement, state, and collision then this should work, regardless of what classes or code is in between.

-You can look at all file used for il2cpp [here](https://github.com/jbro129/Universal-Unity-NoClip/blob/main/il2cpp)
+You can look at all the files used for this il2cpp method [here](https://github.com/jbro129/Universal-Unity-NoClip/blob/main/il2cpp)

 You can see this NoClip in effect in my YouTube video: